 After a fire gutted the location in 1954, Morton Brownstein, who had taken over the business from his father, gave the company a new direction, focusing on exclusive designer and fashion footwear.

 In 1959, Morton Brownstein was the first North American retailer to travel to Italy and to bring Italian designer shoes to Canada.
 He worked directly with the legendary Salvatore Ferragamo at his original store on Via Tornabuoni in Florence, where Signor Ferragamo himself wrote the Browns’ order for shoes and handbags.
-Browns was the first Canadian retailer to carry Charles Jourdan, Bruno Magli, and Rossi Moda (which now produces collections for Marc Jacobs, Calvin Klein and Pucci.)
+Browns was the first Canadian retailer to carry Charles Jourdan, Bruno Magli, and Rossi Moda.

-Michael Brownstein strongly believes, "There is no other retail shoe operation that can compete with our team of buyers and sales associates.
-Each season brings excitement and increased success, and our company has a strong future ahead.
-Over the past 60 years, we have been dedicated to providing our clientele with the best possible selection and customer service, and we look forward to carrying on our tradition."
+Michael Brownstein strongly believes “there is no other retail shoe operation that can compete with our team of buyers and sales associates.
+Each season brings excitement and increased success, and we have a strong future ahead.
+For over 75 years, we have been dedicated to providing our clientele with the best possible selection and customer service, and we look forward to carrying on our tradition of excellence.”